 The 1998 season would be a memorable one for the Cardinals.
 Somehow, they scraped their way into the postseason for the first time since their move to the desert and even managed to upset the Dallas Cowboys in the wild-card round.
 It’s hard to tell how much of that success could be attributed to Wadsworth, however.
 He picked up five sacks and 57 tackles in his rookie season.

 The following year, Wadsworth dealt with worsening swelling in his right knee that forced him out of the lineup for much of the season.
 Despite multiple surgeries on that knee, he never returned to his previous form.
 After the 2000 season, the Cardinals released Wadsworth, and no other team picked him up in free agency.
 His career in the NFL seemed to be over after only three seasons.

 Other players the Cardinals could have chosen?
 Charles Woodson, Fred Taylor, Randy Moss, Alan Faneca, Ahman Green, and Hines Ward, among other Pro Bowlers from the 1998 class.

 Wadsworth gets a second chance

 After his release from the Cardinals in 2000, Wadsworth kept busy.
 For a time, he co-owned a chain of car dealerships with an anonymous partner before selling them off in 2010.
-He was also a minority partner in a short-lived Arena Football League team called the Austin Wranglers which lasted from 2004 to 2008.
+He was also a minority partner in a short-lived Arena Football League team called the Austin Wranglers, which lasted from 2004 to 2008.

 More than six years after he’d last stepped onto the field for an NFL game, the New York Jets gave Wadsworth a second chance.
 Remarkably, Wadsworth slimmed down from 298 pounds to 255 in time for the start of training camp.
 Sadly, it wasn’t enough.
-Just before the 2007 season began, the Jets released the now-32-year-old Wadsworth, effectively ending his NFL career a second time.
+Just before the 2007 season began, the Jets released the then-32-year-old Wadsworth, effectively ending his NFL career a second time.